Check out the Latest Articles:

+“Living in the moment” is a very broad phrase and nearly every person would agree to be living in this very moment if asked.
+And there would be nothing wrong about affirming the question as everyone of us is living in this very moment – physically.
+That’s an inevitable law of nature.
 However, living in the moment is just an inalterable characteristic of our physical body, but as soon as we switch our perspective from the physical level to the mental level things start to change completely, in a very interesting way.
 Even though we are living physically in this very moment – nearly all our thoughts revolve around the past or the future.
 The thoughts of a very young person will clearly be focused on the events that will take place in the future – no matter if these are upcoming events in the next moments or situations that lie many years in the future.
-The elder however, will have directed their focus on situations from the past, with their thoughts revolving around the things that have already happened.
+The elder, however, will have directed their focus on situations from the past, with their thoughts revolving around the things that have already happened.

 The border between the past and the future is nearly non-existent and could be depicted with a thin line in the middle of two infinite levels; the line symbolizes this very moment – the here and now – the reality.
-The boundaries of the past and future are constantly shifting and with them shifts the present; isn’t that thought you have in this very moment bygone a second later?
+The boundaries of the past and future are constantly shifting and with them shifts the present; isn’t that thought you have at this very moment bygone a second later?
 Something to think about …

 Apropos thoughts – the title of this article wasn’t named “thinking in the moment is key to happiness” as I intentionally avoided the words “thoughts”, “thinking” and the like.
 The reason why I did this is that it is not possible for us to “think in the moment”.
 This very moment can be seen, experienced and felt, but we cannot think about it, our thoughts simply cannot revolve around the present.
-Whenever we start thinking our thoughts get influenced by past experiences, mindsets, attitudes and values; in short things that are influenced of the events we experienced in the past.
+Whenever we start thinking our thoughts get influenced by past experiences, mindsets, attitudes and values; in short things that are influenced by the events we experienced in the past.
 Thinking is like switching into a fantasy, a virtual reality that is not existent in this very moment – our thoughts do not exist on a physical level.
 The past and the future cannot be touched or seen, we cannot experience it and we are not able to feel what happened in the moment, we only can imagine these virtual realities within our minds.
 That is the reason this article was chosen to be about “living in the moment”.
 The present is something you can experience, feel and see; which is quite wonderful as it really happens and is not just a part of imagined thoughts, hopes or fears.

 SUMMARY:

 So far so good.
 That is how I see reality and how I would describe “living in the moment”.
 Reality is quite an interesting topic and a lot of my thoughts revolve around questions related to reality; what it is and how different people interpret it.
-In my article about thinking outside the box I wrote that every one of us is living within a box, that filters the true reality accordingly to our mindsets, attitudes and values.
-This article however, will not focus on comprehending the moment, but on the power of living in this very moment and it will show you why living in the moment is a key factor for happiness.
+In my article about thinking outside the box I wrote that every one of us is living within a box, that filters the true reality accordingly to our mindsets, attitudes, and values.
+This article, however, will not focus on comprehending the moment, but on the power of living in this very moment and it will show you why living in the moment is a key factor for happiness.

 So, what is the power of living in the moment?